 The course offers a systematic learning style for beginners who want to lay a solid foundation in Chinese grammar and sentence structures.
 It focuses on daily communication and uses the phonetic system, Pinyin, to develop speaking and listening skills.
 Hands-on tasks and role play exercises are used to create realistic situations in which the use of language and culture is explored.

-If you have no prior knowledge of Chinese Mandarin you must start with Module One, which takes place in October term.
+If you have no prior knowledge of Chinese Mandarin you must start with part 1, or the full syllabus (parts 1-3).

-If you have some basic knowledge of Chinese Mandarin and you are already familiar with the content of Module One you may choose to enrol on Module Two or Module Three.
+If you have some basic knowledge of Mandarin and you are already familiar with the content in part 1 you may choose to enrol on part 2 or part 3.
 See the Eligibility section below for more details.

 Please make sure you have the correct level by using our online guidelines.

-If you wish to join Module Two of the Chinese Mandarin short course (in January), you must have completed Module One or be familiar with the content taught in Module One, specified in the What will I learn? section.
+If you wish to join part 2 of the Chinese Mandarin Beginners course, you must have completed part 1 or be familiar with the content taught in part 1, specified in the What will I learn? section.

 Please check your level by using our online guidelines before enrolling.